atiratree/kube-enhancements/keps/sig-node/4563-eviction-request-api/README.md

 // These are built-in conditions of an eviction request. const (
-    // EvictionRequestConditionComplete means that the eviction request is no longer being processed by any
+    // EvictionRequestConditionCanceled means that the eviction request is no longer being processed by any
-    // eviction interceptor.
-This may be either because the pod has been terminated or deleted, or
+    // eviction interceptor because the eviction request has been canceled.
+    EvictionRequestConditionCanceled EvictionRequestConditionType = "Canceled"

+    // EvictionRequestConditionEvicted means that the target has been evicted (e.g. a pod has been
+    // terminated or deleted).
+    EvictionRequestConditionEvicted EvictionRequestConditionType = "Evicted"

-    // because the eviction request has been canceled.
+    // EvictionRequestConditionComplete means that the target has been evicted (e.g. a pod has been
+    // terminated or deleted) and all the interceptors have completed.
+    // The .status.processedInterceptors names should be equal to the names in .spec.interceptors.
     EvictionRequestConditionComplete EvictionRequestConditionType = "Complete" )